simantalahkar/lammpskit/LOCAL_DOCKER_TEST.md

 - **Volume Mount Paths**: Ensure you're in the project root directory
 - **Docker Desktop**: Make sure Docker Desktop is running on Windows
 - **PowerShell Execution**: Run PowerShell as Administrator if needed
+- **Documentation Build Permissions**: Use `--user root` for docs container to avoid permission issues with volume mounts

 ### Verification Commands
 ```powershell